skuid/skuid-labs/experiments/pages/docusign/autoPopulationTutorial.md

 4. Look for an email from DocuSign (if you are the first recipient)
 5. You did it!

-##### Promote your key to a production account:
-In order to send real DocuSign documents, you must promote your API key to a production account.
-Once it has been promoted, you will need to change some of the data source settings to match the new URL etc.
-To do this:
-1. Promote your key (tutorial:https://support.docusign.com/guides/ndse-admin-guide-api-and-keys)
-2. With the new key in the production account, follow steps 2-5 under the DocuSign section above.
-3. You will also need to transfer your template, which is made simple by selecting the download option on the template you want to transfer and then selecting new > upload template in the production account.
-4. In Skuid configure, you will need to modify the authentication provider and data source
-a.
-New Data source URL: https://na2.docusign.net/restapi/v2 (may change based on your instance)
-b.
-New Authentication Provider endpoint and token endpoint URLs : https://account.docusign.com/oauth/auth
-c.
-Also make sure to update the client Id and Client secret if they have changed.
-5. In your Skuid page, modify the JS snippet to change the url in the request body to: https://na2.docusign.net/restapi/v2/accounts/<accountId>/envelopes/
-6. Test it out!

-##### Troubleshooting:
-1. To see the status of your request in your Skuid page, go to inspect > network and look for the request.
-2. If template fields do not seem to be populating, make sure the first signer is the owner of the tabs in your DocuSign template.
-Once they sign, the values in the tabs should be visible to other signers.

 ##### Example Request Body: